How-To Creole

 How to Pronounce the Letter O

-It Doesn't Sound like 'Ah'
+It Does Not Sound Like 'Ah'

-1. Orijinal- Original
+1. Orijinal - Original

 2. Dlo - Water